 As you go out the Maokong Station, there are a lot of food stalls that serves local delicacies and specialties.
 There are also cafes and restaurants where you can rest and stay for awhile.

-Below is our sample itinerary and estimated expenses for a Day Tour in Maokong Gondola and Taipei Zoo.
+Below is our sample itinerary for a Day Tour in Maokong Gondola and Taipei Zoo.

 It would be better to have your Gondola Ride first if the weather is good because there might be suspension for cable cars if lightning or heavy rain strikes the area.
 Heavy rain can also ruin the view since fog will cover up the view above.
 Due to these unpredictable circumstances, make sure to check on the weather forecast before scheduling your trip to Maokong.
 TAKE NOTE!
 Maokong Gondola is close every MONDAYS for maintenance.